How do I cash in my pension?

 2. Convert to a regular income

 If you decide to receive a regular retirement income from your pension pot (annuity), you can ‘sell’ your pension pot to an insurance or pension company.
 They’ll then calculate how much income you’ll receive every year until you die.
-Although this might sound a strange arrangement, the advantage is that you’ll receive a stable income.
+Although this might sound a strange arrangement, the advantage is that you’ll receive a consistent income.
 The annuity company carry the risk of paying out more than what was in your pension pot, but all of this will of course come at a cost.

 3. Take regular smaller cash amounts

 If you want to be in control of your pension savings, you can decide to withdraw smaller amounts on demand instead of giving all your savings to an annuity company who decides how much you’ll get.
-Some benefits of taking this approach include:

-- Withdraw as much as you need, as often as you like
+- withdraw as much as you need, as often as you like;

 4. Don’t cash in your pension and leave it for now